|

 sides.
 Accommodation for seamen, firemen and stewards was provided at both ends

-of the lower deck.
 The ship's navigational equipment consisted of a range of

 compasses, both standard and a vertical card steering compass and an emergency